What Is a Good Mortgage Rate in 2026? (And How to Get It)

-Current mortgage rate benchmarks for 2026, what counts as a good rate for your credit score, and 7 proven strategies to secure the lowest possible rate on your home loan.
+See 2026 mortgage rate benchmarks, what counts as a good rate for your credit score, and 7 proven strategies to lock in the lowest home loan rate.

 If you're shopping for a home loan, you've probably heard that mortgage rates matter enormously — and they do.
 Over a 30-year mortgage, the difference between a 6.5% and a 7.5% rate on a $400,000 loan is $87,000 in extra interest.
 Getting the best possible rate isn't just about saving money monthly; it's about keeping tens of thousands of dollars in your pocket over time.